 As permitted under the constitution, we may issue more than one class of units in the Fund, with different applicable fees and other different conditions of issue.
-This PDS applies to Class A units.
 For information relating to other unit classes, please contact us.

 Operational governance

 The Fund's operation is governed by its constitution and the Corporations Act 2001 (Cth), with other Relevant Laws.